JasperAlexander/seaport-frontend/README.md

 ## Getting Started

-### Backend

 1. Run [seaport-backend](https://github.com/JasperAlexander/seaport-backend).

-### Hardhat

-1. Compile the Seaport marketplace contracts:
+2. Open a new CLI.
+Compile the Seaport marketplace contracts:

 ```bash
 npx hardhat compile
 ```

-2. Spin up an instance of Hardhat Network:
+3. Spin up an instance of Hardhat Network:

 ```bash
 npx hardhat node
 ```

-3. Open a new CLI.
+4. Open a new CLI.
 Deploy the contracts to the instance of Hardhat Network:

 ```bash
 npx hardhat run scripts/deploy.js --network localhost
 ```

-### Frontend

-1. Run the development server:
+5. Run the development server:

 ```bash
 yarn dev
 ```

-2. Open [http://localhost:3000](http://localhost:3000) with your browser to see the example implementation of the Seaport marketplace protocol.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the example implementation of the Seaport marketplace protocol.

 ## Contributing